emmastrand/EmmaStrand_Notebook/_posts/2021-05-25-Cell-Counting-Processing-HoloInt.md

 Tuesday:
 1. Find the Mcap that have already been counted.
 2. Homogenize little aliquots for 1 minute, vortex for 30 seconds.
 Then count on haemocytometer.
-3. Re-run the cell counts script to see if that changed any numbers.
+3. Compare to prior counts to see if this changed any values.
+4. If not, thaw large 10 homogenate tubes and homogenize those on full speed for 45 seconds - 1 minute.
+5. Count on haemocytometer.

 Wednesday:
 1. Bring all equipment, Mcap samples, Pacuta samples, and Astrangia samples.
 Bring vortex.